Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - 5 years if you’re over 55

-• Digital DLs from DigiLocker and mParivahan are officially accepted across India by traffic police and insurers physical copies are no longer mandatory in most cases.
+- Digital DLs from DigiLocker and mParivahan are officially accepted across India by traffic police and insurers; physical copies are no longer mandatory in most cases.

 Vehicle Registration Trends

-As of January 2025, the Netherlands’ total vehicle fleet reached 1.20 million, marking a 3.9% increase from 2024.
-However, new registrations showed a decline of 9.8% year-over-year, with 91,766 passenger cars registered in Q1 2025.
-Monthly data shows May 2025 recorded 30,188 registrations, up from 27,157 in April.
+As of January 2025, the Netherlands’ vehicle fleet reached 1.20 million, up 3.9% from 2024.
+However, new registrations fell 9.8% year-over-year, totaling 91,766 in Q1.
+Monthly data shows a rise from 27,157 in April to 30,188 in May, with gradual recovery continuing through the summer months.

 Rise of Electric Vehicles (EVs)

-Electric vehicles dominate new registrations, holding a 35.3% market share in Q1 2025, with 32,439 battery electric vehicles (BEVs) a 7.9% increase compared to 2024.
-Hybrids account for 46.8%, while petrol and diesel cars dropped to 16.5% and 1.3%, respectively.
-The Kia EV3 leads the EV market with 4,002 units sold, outperforming Tesla’s Model Y and Model 3.
+Electric vehicles continued to dominate new registrations in Q1 2025, capturing a 35.3% market share with 32,439 battery electric vehicles (BEVs) sold—an increase of 7.9% from 2024.
+Hybrid vehicles maintained the largest share at 46.8%, while petrol and diesel models declined to 16.5% and 1.3%, respectively.
+Leading the EV market, the Kia EV3 recorded 4,002 units sold, surpassing Tesla’s Model Y and Model 3 in sales performance.

 Commercial Vehicle Growth